Postdoctoral Researcher

 Hello!

-I’m Kathryne (Kate) Metcalf, a Postdoctoral Researcher with the Social Media Collective at Microsoft Research New England.
-I’m also an incoming Assistant Professor in the UC Berkeley School of Information (starting July 2026).
-I’m a humanistic social scientist interested in how data infrastructures shape the production of knowledge, particularly in biomedical research.
-I work between perspectives from Science & Technology Studies (STS) as well as the history and sociology of genetics.
-My projects examine a diverse array of clinical entities and computational apparatuses, but share a commitment to understanding how data-based systems (re)structure social relations and our knowledge of human biological difference.
-In doing so, I center data justice—for patients, research participants, and all other data subjects—as a key value of my work.
+I’m Kathryne (Kate) Metcalf, a Postdoctoral Researcher with the Social Media Collective at Microsoft Research New England and an incoming Assistant Professor in the UC Berkeley School of Information (starting July 2026).
+I’m an interpretive social scientist interested in how data practices condition the production of knowledge, particularly in the health and life sciences.
+I work between perspectives from Science & Technology Studies (STS), Critical Data Studies (CDS), and the history and sociology of genetics.

-I received my PhD from the Department of Communication and the Science Studies Program at the University of California San Diego.
+I received my PhD in Communication and Science Studies from the University of California San Diego.
+I also hold an MA in American Culture Studies from Bowling Green State University, and a BA in Literary Studies from Beloit College.
 In a past life I was a science writer at the Carl R. Woese Institute for Genomic Biology at the University of Illinois Urbana-Champaign, and I’m still passionate about science communication.
-I also hold an MA in American Culture Studies from Bowling Green State University, and a BA in Literary Studies from Beloit College.

 Communities

-I can usually be found at the annual meeting of the Society for the Social Studies of Science (4S) and the International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB).
+I can usually be found at the (bi)annual meetings of the Society for the Social Studies of Science (4S) and the International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB).
 If you’re interested in putting our work in conversation there or elsewhere, please reach out!

 Interests